By Brendan Pierson, Nathan Layne and Karen Freifeld

-Cohen is a former member of Trump's inner circle who in the past called himself the president's "fixer."
+Cohen was part of Trump's inner circle who in the past called himself the president's "fixer."
 After Cohen pleaded guilty to the Mueller charges on Nov.
 29, Trump called his former lawyer a liar, "a weak person and not a very smart person."

 Michael Avenatti, Daniels' lawyer, attended the sentencing and told reporters outside the courthouse, "Michael Cohen is neither a hero nor a patriot.
 He lied for months about his conduct. ...
 Michael Cohen was sentenced today, President Trump is next."

-Trump has denied any collusion with Russia and has accused Mueller's team of pressuring his former aides to lie about him, his campaign and his business dealings.
-Russia has denied U.S. allegations of interfering in the election to help Trump.
+Trump has accused Mueller's team of pressuring his former aides to lie about him, his campaign and his business dealings.

-(Reporting By Brendan Pierson and Nathan Layne in New York; Writing by Grant McCool; Editing by Will Dunham)
+(Reporting By Brendan Pierson, Nathan Layne and Karen Freifeld in New York; writing by Grant McCool; editing by Will Dunham)